 You can either use the console or use script files (plain text files that contain your code).
 The console pane (in Spyder, the bottom right panel) is the place where commands written in the Python language can be typed and executed immediately by the computer.
 It is also where the results will be shown.
 You can execute commands directly in the console by pressing Return, but they will be “lost” when you close the session.
 Spyder uses the IPython console by default.

-Because we want our code and workflow to be reproducible, it is better to type the commands in the script editor, and save them as a script.
-This way, there is a complete record of what we did, and anyone (including our future selves!) can easily reproduce the results on their computer.
+Since we want our code and workflow to be reproducible, it is better to type the commands in the script editor, and save them as a script.
+This way, there is a complete record of what we did, and anyone (including our future selves!) has an easier time reproducing the results on their computer.

 Spyder allows you to execute commands directly from the script editor by using the run buttons on top.
 To run the entire script click Run file or press F5, to run the current line click Run selection or current line or press F9, other run buttons allow to run script cells or go into debug mode.
 When using F9, the command on the current line in the script (indicated by the cursor) or all of the commands in the currently selected text will be sent to the console and executed.

 At some point in your analysis you may want to check the content of a variable or the structure of an object, without necessarily keeping a record of it in your script.
 You can type these commands and execute them directly in the console.
 Spyder provides the Ctrl+Shift+E and Ctrl+Shift+I shortcuts to allow you to jump between the script and the console panes.

 If Python is ready to accept commands, the IPython console shows an

 In [..]: prompt with the